JavIregui/GameOfLife/README.md

 ## Future Features

+- Draw/Erase tools to edit the simulation state

 At the moment, there are no plans to introduce any new features. <br>
 I may rewrite most of the code into different classes in the future.